 Lower eye lift is a more extensive procedure.
 For patients presenting only with lower lid puffiness and prominent fat, it may be possible to resect or reposition orbital fat through an incision hidden on the inner lid, called a transconjunctival approach.
 It is not possible to remove skin redundancy through this approach, so it applies to a select group of patients with bulging fat alone and no excess skin.
 If skin redundancy is also present, an external approach is used which places an incision just below the eye lashes of the lower lid (subciliary approach).
 A small extension is also required towards the side of the eye but confined within the orbital region to remove excess skin.
 This lateral (outer eye) extension is placed with a relaxed skin tension line and follows the natural creases in this region.
 This ensures that the scar will fade post-operatively.
 Through a subciliary approach the orbital fat is accessed and may be cautiously removed or repositioned based on the lower lid appearance and goals of surgery.
 Excess skin is then removed.
 Based on the lower lid tone, other procedures may be indicated to lower risk of complications post-operatively.
 The outer corner of the eye may be suspended and secured through a lateral canthopexy.
 To lower the risk of lower lid retraction during early healing, a temporary stitch is commonly secured between the upper and lower lids.
 This is performed towards the outer aspect of the lids to maintain central vision during early recovery.
 This temporary suture supports the lid during early healing to reduce swelling and may lower the risk of developing lower lid retraction.
 Based on pre-operative lower lid appearance, other techniques may be indicated, such as lower lid tightening procedures.

 Please take any routine blood pressure medications as prescribed by your family physician on the day of surgery.
-You will be provided with the time and location to present at the private surgical facilities at 199 Avenue Road.
+You will be provided with the time and location to present at the private surgical facilities.
 Once you arrive at the surgical center, you will be assigned a locker for your personal belongings.
 There is also a waiting area for your companion.
 Dr. Power will see you upon arrival to answer any remaining questions and to review post-operative instructions.
 Your blood pressure and other vital signs will be checked and you will meet the operating room nurses.
 You will then be taken into the operating room.
 Dr. Power will carefully perform markings and measurements of your eyelids before the freezing is injected.

 For upper eye lift, surgery is most commonly performed under local anesthetic alone.
 A series of small injections will be performed, which generally lasts between 10-20 seconds.
 Minor discomfort is experienced during this period.
 Additional freezing may be injected during the procedure if any sensitive areas are encountered, however the surgery itself is generally pain free.